icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 .bin/score-client  upload --manifest manifest.txt
 ```

 If the file successfully uploads, then you will receive an `Upload completed` message.
+At this point, the data is no longer reffered to as a payload, but is instead is only referred to as a Song analysis.

 ### 5. Publish the metadata and sequencing file

 ```
-// need publish command
+./bin/sing publish -a a4142a01-1274-45b4-942a-01127465b422
 AnalysisId a4142a01-1274-45b4-942a-01127465b422 successfully published
 ```